Zions Bancorporation N.A. (ZION) Stock Price & How to Invest

 How to invest in Zions Bancorporation N.A.
 (ZION)

-Walnut takes the basket route.
+Walnut takes the portfolio route.
 Describe a thesis where ZION fits (for example “AI infrastructure” or “dividend-growth large-caps”) and the AI proposes 5 to 6 constituents with target weights.
 You review the plan and fund it through your own broker when you're ready.

 The bottom line on Zions Bancorporation N.A.
 (ZION)